gabacode/chatGPDP/README.md

 Being an embedded and portable solution, means that you can share your conversations across different devices, and even with your friends.

+Feel free to post on this repository for [feedback and suggestions](https://github.com/gabacode/chatGPDP/issues).

 Use this technology responsibly, and don't forget to have fun!

+Peace.